sicoda/p3k14c-py/README.md

 2. Standardizes coordinate formats among records with location data;
 3. Handles duplicate entries;
 4. Cleans anomalous data; and
-5. Obfuscates of precise coordinates for dates in the United States and Canada, as well as from the17 dataset, in order to protect site locations.
+5. Obfuscates precise coordinates for dates in the United States and Canada, as well as from the17 dataset, in order to protect site locations.

 - For more information on the database and scrubbing methodology, see the official [Scientific Data publication](https://www.nature.com/articles/s41597-022-01118-7).